lukiwieser/racetrack/README.md

 During testing the greedy model (ε=0) has not only worse rewards but also a higher variance.

 ## Lessons Learned

 Here are some key takeaways from our project:
-- Exploration is beneficial (ε=10% performs better than 0%, when testing!)
+- Exploration is beneficial (epsilon-greedy performs better than just greedy, when testing!)
-- Extra penalties can imrpove performance (e.g. for going off-track)
+- Extra penalties can improve performance (e.g. for going off-track)
 - Be mindful of randomness (we unintentionally trained 10x with the same seed…)
 - Long training times (especially on complex maps)
 - The approach is limited (this style of q-learning seems to be limited e.g. saving lots of states, struggles with simple maps)
-- This field and task is quite a creative (e.g. what rewards to choose, how to structure the algorithms)
+- This field and task is quite creative (e.g. what rewards to choose, how to structure the algorithms)
 - Reinforcement learning is broader than expected e.g.:
   - [Nuclear Fusion (control tokamak plasmas)](https://www.deepmind.com/publications/magnetic-control-of-tokamak-plasmas-through-deep-reinforcement-learning)
   - [Cooling Datacenters](https://arxiv.org/pdf/2211.07357.pdf)